 Work on your script : A great script is very important for a movie, so if you are a beginner learning how to direct try to write a perfect one before getting into filming.
 You would have an easier time directing when there are no problems with the script.

-Have pre-production meetings : Before starting filming make sure that everyone involved in the film knows their role and is well prepared for it.
-Pre-production meetings are really important
+Have pre-production meetings : Before filming, make sure that everyone involved in the film knows their role and is well prepared for it.
+Pre-production meetings are really important.

 How Do Directors Tell Actors What To Do?